batman-nair/GephiViz/README.md

 1. Add object element with the svg as data
 2. Include the gephi_viz.js script
 3. Create the GephiViz object with object id

+## Data used for the graph

+This data was collected using the [TimeTrak bot](https://github.com/batman-nair/TimeTrak) running in the background for over an year.